 Elders of The Wica

 As I knew Charles Clark, this website is slightly more focused on him and the Scottish Wica.
-However there were of course several other Craft Elders that became leading lights and helped to ensure the Crafts survival.
-On this page you will find some information about a few of them.
+However there were several other Craft Elders that became leading lights and helped to ensure the Crafts survival.
+On this page you will find information about several; some now have their own pages.

 Patricia Crowther (Thelema)(1927- )